I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

 There are other variations like, with the arms fully stretched vertically upwards, or with the palms clasped in front of the chest.

 Golden Cockerel Stands on One Leg

 When you practise taiji, one of the stances is the "golden cockerel stands on one leg."
 In this position, one leg is raised, with the arm raised in a "blocking" position.
-Take a look at me doing the stance on the right photo.
+Take a look at me doing the stance in the above photo.

 The Qigong Stance

-The version of qigong that I am practising also has the one-leg stand.
-This stance is quite "relaxing" if you are adapt to it with constant practice.
+The version of qigong that I am practising also has a one-leg stand.
+This stance is quite "relaxing" if you are adapting to it with constant practice.
 The leg that is standing is slightly bent.
-In the photo on the right you can't see my left leg bent as I was wearing long pants.
+In the photo below, you can't see my left leg bent as I was wearing long pants.
 The other leg is then comfortably "resting" just above the kneecap of the standing leg.